 The first of the government-wide statements is the Statement of Net Position.
-This is the City-wide statement of financial position that presents information including all the City's assets, deferred inflows, deferred outflows, and liabilities, and the resulting net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.
-Evaluation of the overall economic health of the City would extend to other non-financial factors such as the condition of buildings, and water and sewer systems facilities.
+The City-wide statement of financial position presents information including all the City's assets, deferred inflows, deferred outflows, liabilities, and the resulting net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the City's financial position is improving or deteriorating.
+Evaluation of the City's overall economic health would extend to other non-financial factors such as the condition of buildings, and water and sewer systems facilities.

-The second government-wide statement is the Statement of Activities which reports how the City's net position changed during the current fiscal year.
+The second government-wide statement is the Statement of Activities, which reports how the City's net position changed during the current fiscal year.
 All current-year revenues and expenses are included regardless of when cash is received or paid.
-An important purpose of the design of the Statement of Activities is to show the financial reliance of the City's distinct activities or functions of the City that are principally supported by user fee revenues, intergovernmental revenues from grants, and property tax revenues.
-The governmental activities of the City include general government activities, street construction and maintenance, police services, and providing resources for library, culture, and recreation.
+An important purpose of the design of the Statement of Activities is to show the financial reliance of the City's distinct activities or functions that are principally supported by user fee revenues, intergovernmental revenues from grants, and property tax revenues.
+The city's governmental activities include general government activities, street construction and maintenance, police services, and providing resources for libraries, culture, and recreation.
 The proprietary activities of the City include water and sewer utilities.